bradenmacdonald/vertex-framework/README.md

 }

 ```

-The type and validation rules of each property are defined using [Joi](https://joi.dev/).

 When any `Action` creates or modifies a VNode with the `Person` label, Vertex framework will validate this schema.
 If the Action created a `Person` VNode that was missing the required `name` property, or that had a `FRIEND_OF` relationship pointing to a `Movie` VNode, or any other schema violation, the `Action` will fail validation and its transaction will not be committed.